 Writer & Strategist, And A Half Design Studio

 A mentor/editor of mine told me that I need to “write with blood.”
 I think I never really knew what that meant up until I started writing for myself instead of writing from a brief or for clients.
-The few things I wrote in 2020 and were published were often products of really just putting my whole mind and body into writing them.
+The few things I wrote and were published were often products of really just putting my whole mind and body into writing them.
 It’s both fulfilling and emptying.
 I love writing and I dread it, ever since I heard about writing with blood.
 It’s changed my view as a writer.

 Mikko Tung, 37

 The best career advice I received came from my wife.
 As someone who has been in the startup world her entire career, my wife sat me down.
 She told me to not let failures and setbacks discourage me, and to have faith in myself and my vision.
 She simply told me not to be afraid.
 I launched my own startup, Odd Job Bob, a property management and construction company.
 Today, I still run the business with some fear, hesitation, and doubt, but I now also have faith in myself, and trust in the vision of the company and brand.
 And as any entrepreneur today can attest, you can’t find success without a little faith and trust.

 RELATED: Our Startup Is on Lockdown

 Hans Allí, 29

 The best advice I learned is to accept the fact that a person can only do so much.
 If you can delegate tasks and ask for help, please do.
 Trust, communication, and readiness to help colleagues are so much more important than raw individual abilities.

 My parents and I had this conversation over lunch.
 They both also handle their respective businesses and professional practices and were greatly affected by the pandemic.
 With so much going on, all the mental stress and its internal effects within our company, we needed to tackle issues as a community and to trust the input of our colleagues.

 Video Producer, ONE Championship